Please note, our articles may contain referral or affiliate links.

 A “little” unknown swimming hole to many, Little Jamaica aka Desert Spring aka Littlefield Springs is a fun place to hang for a few hours of water play and a picnic along the Virgin River.

-Update – the following was announced the end of 2018 but we visited August 2019 and the man-made swimming hole has NOT been dismantled to date:
+The following was announced the end of 2018 but we visited August 2019 and others we know have been recently in June 2020 and the man-made swimming hole has NOT been dismantled to date:

 The Arizona Department of Transportation.